zilanxiong/LIGO-backaction-simulation/backaction-qfi/README.md

   `F_λ = 2(2n̄+1+2√(n̄(n̄+1)))`), which is why it leads every lossless ranking;
 * agreement with `gaussian_reference` across orderings, losses and quadratures.

-## Still to do

-* **"States optimised without back-action from previous code."** Deliberately *not* reported here.
-Those states come from the group's earlier optimisation runs and need the `consolidated_data` directory (`quantum_sensing.states.set_data_dir`, then `get_best_qfi_envelope` / `reconstruct_state`), which was not available when this was run.
-The analytic optimum is not a substitute: maximising `Var(x)` at fixed ⟨n⟩ provably gives squeezed vacuum, so reporting it would just duplicate the `squeezed` row and look like an independent result when it is not. `probe_states.py` keeps `optimal_no_backaction` as the closed-form reference for when the real states arrive, but it is absent from `STATE_FAMILIES` and appears in no scan.

 ## Caveats